-Additionally, market makers would take advantage of higher than the usual number of “stop-outs” on trading accounts as markets like to swing up and down before going in one direction.
-Every time higher volatility appears on the market, brokers like XM, Plus500, Exness or IG report record both profits and turnovers.
+Additionally, market makers would take advantage of a higher than the usual number of “stop-outs” on trading accounts as markets like to swing up and down before going in one direction.
+Every time higher volatility appears on the market, brokers like XM, Plus500, Exness or IG report records both profits and turnovers.
 It is very common for forex brokerage businesses to reach profits’ yearly targets in just 2 months of increased volatility.

 The risks of brokerage business

-On the other hand, brokers need to remember about the risks that that can be brought by unexpected events called “Black Swans”.
+On the other hand, brokers need to remember the risks that can be brought by unexpected events called “Black Swans”.
 Every broker remembers “Black Thursday” caused by SNB intervention, which caused many brokers to fail, including FXCM – one the biggest brokers in the world.
 “Black Swans” can be very dangerous for both market makers and STP/ECN.

 Also, B-Book brokers must remember that monitoring the distribution of exposures is crucial to the profitability of their business.
-That is why most of them try to avoid the so-called “Long tails”, which means a situation where one or two traders generate significant exposure.
+That is why most of them try to avoid the so-called “Longtails”, which means a situation where one or two traders generate significant exposure.
 To be more precise, if an investor was right bo open a huge position in a good direction, we would have experienced an enormous market open gap, and many small and mid-size B-Book brokers would probably go bankrupt.

 Even if you decide to minimize the counterparty risk by connecting to the biggest liquidity providers or even prime of prime, in most cases such LPs are not flexible enough and cannot offer you negative balance protection.
 This can lead to a situation where your clients would generate huge negative balances on their accounts.
-Liquidity provider would ask to cover the negative balance on a hedge account, but the broker wouldn’t be able to reclaim money from traders.
+A liquidity provider would ask to cover the negative balance on a hedge account, but the broker wouldn’t be able to reclaim money from traders.
 Such loss can be disastrous for your brokerage, especially as STP is a commission-based model.

 Operational risk is the last type of risk associated with higher volatility.
 During highly increased interest in trading, the broker’s IT infrastructure needs to be able to handle thousands of users and trades coming in online.
 We’ve observed in the last two weeks two examples of Robinhood servers outage during high volatility, which caused a lot of frustration among traders.
-Many investors would probably blame Robinhood for the loss they made during market price down, so the number of officials complains as well as the risk of bad reputation can be very problematic for the future of every brokerage business.
+Many investors would probably blame Robinhood for the loss they made during the market price down, so the number of officials complaining, as well as the risk of a bad reputation, can be very problematic for the future of every brokerage business.